nsquek/temp-portfolio/_posts/projects/2017-04-01-Bullitt Foundation .md

     alt:

 ---
-<p>I designed the layout and graphics for this 20-page report for ILFI's Development Team, in addition to assisting with the copywriting and content-gathering.
+<p>I designed the layout and graphics for this 20-page report in collaboration with ILFI's Development Team, in addition to assisting with the copywriting and content-gathering.
 This was a highly collaborative process that involved several departments in strategizing content, gathering statistics and photos, creating graphics, and copywriting.
 Please contact me if you would like to see a high-res version.</p>